s-shifat/home-finance/README.md

     ```shell
     sudo vim /etc/rc.local
     ```
     The last satement in this file is `exit 0`.
-You will add the following line just before it:
+You will add the following line just above `exit 0`:
     ```shell
     bash absolute_path_to_start.sh &
     ```